Last updated on December 28th, 2022

-Last Writer is supported by readers and a portion of our revenue is earned through affiliate links.
-When you purchase a product or subscribe to a service using our site links we may receive a small commission at no extra cost to you.
-Your support helps us create the best content and tools that we can, thank you.
+Last Writer is 100% reader supported and a portion of our revenue is earned through affiliate programs.
+If you click a link and make a purchase we may receive a small commission at no additional cost to you.
+Your support helps us continue to create the best content that we can, thank you!
+Learn more

 AI writers are getting more and more popular.
 The AI copywriting tools are not just a novelty but can make the entire process of content writing and publishing much easier and faster for us.